the last report – promised

-It is in the nature of things that foreign missions in general – not just news agencies – want to keep their communication with the headquarters in a more intimate setting and are not very interested in unauthorized persons following this communication with excitement – as was of course the standard in Pyongyang.
+It is like things that foreign missions in general – not just news agencies – want to keep their communication with the headquarters in a more intimate setting and are not very interested in unauthorized persons following this communication with excitement – as was of course the standard in Pyongyang.
 The only way to do that back then was to install a dedicated line directly to Moscow.

-In advance of my trip, I contacted our trade representative in North Korea, explained my job and asked for his advice.
-In principle, that was doable, he said, after all it was about the Soviets.
-But I have to reckon with about 2 years until an ok comes from Pyongyang – and that with favorable wind.
-In North Korea, if someone wants something from a person with authority, they never get it right away, even if what you want is on their desk right in front of them.
+In advance of my trip, I contacted our trade representative in North Korea, explained my job, and asked for his advice.
+In principle, that was doable, he said, after all, it was about the Soviets.
+But I have to reckon with about 2 years until an ok comes from Pyongyang – and that with a favorable wind.
+In North Korea, if someone wants something from a person with authority, they never get it right away, even if what they want is on their desk right in front of them.
 Proximity to the citizen undermines authority.
 2 years might be possible.